NocarWahnov/cato-bot/README.md

 - Tutorial link für !editHTML

 # Changelog
+## 04.07.24
+- AutoUpdateFeed got stuck because the "invalid parameter size" error of the Teamspeak API wasn't handled correctly.
+This should be fixed now.
+- XML feed descriptions now have a maximum character size of 500 to avoid the "invalid parameter size" error of the Teamspeak API.
 ## 18.06.24
 - XmlHandler now removes any tags of the description before returning the String
 - Readme now contains Boilerplate for !addhtml